What is Scan to BIM?

 Let’s understand in detail about the whole Scan to BIM process and what all goes inside before we have our As-built model.

-1. Information Requirements for BIM Applications
+1. Identification of Information Requirements

-Before we jump into the process of Scan to BIM, it is important to determine all the requirements for the created model/drawings.
+Before we jump into the process of Scan to BIM, it is important to determine all the requirements for the desired model/drawings.
 It is essential to identify the level of detail of your model because higher modeling accuracy improves the reliability of the as-built BIM for the intended application.
 However, the higher the level of detail, the higher is the cost.
 Hence a trade-off must be made between cost and data density.
 In this stage, we identify the following information:

 - Required building elements